wkolowski/Type-Theory-Wishlist/README.md

 TODO:
 - Polish the writing.
 - Search for more papers.
-- Figure out the final notation: `of` as a short-hand when defining inductive and coinductive and the colon `:` when defining families?
+- Figure out the final notation: `of` as a short-hand when defining inductive and coinductive types and the colon `:` when defining families?

 ### Nested Coinductive Families <a id="nested-coinductive-families"></a> [↩](#toc)